18 Reasons Trader Joe’s Became a Cult Phenomenon — and Made a Fortune

 So if Franzia owns the wine, what other big time companies have their trucks in the trade routes of Trader Joe’s?
 Trader Joe’s is transparent only about the fact that it doesn’t make its branded items — and it is fiercely secretive of which companies do.

-Companies are kept under contract to never reveal that they’re trading with Joe.
-An investigative story by Fortune in 2010 found that Tasty Bites supplies much of the chain’s Indian food.
-Then Eater did something brilliant: they used the Freedom of Information Act to obtain FDA and USDA records to find any mentions of Trader Joe’s over the last 10 years.
+Companies are kept under contract to never reveal that they’re trading with Joe, but Eater did something brilliant: they used the Freedom of Information Act to obtain FDA and USDA records to find any mentions of Trader Joe’s over the last 15 years.
 Eater also compared ingredient lists to find perfect matches.
-Here are the brands and companies they concluded were supplying Trader Joe’s at some point and those they suspect:

 * Wonderful Pistachios